RickWong/local-webhook/README.md

 yarn add -D local-webhook express
 ```

-Note: `express` is a required peer dependency.
+Note: `express` is a required peer dependency. `ngrok` is optional in case you want to use it.

 ## Usage